Mogok Township

-Mogok Township is a township of Thabeikkyin District in Mandalay Region, Burma (Myanmar).
+Mogok Township (also spelled as Mogoke Township) is a township of Thabeikkyin District in Mandalay Region, Burma (Myanmar).
 It is located north of the city of Mandalay and surrounds the town of Mogok.

 Demographics

 2014

-The 2014 Myanmar Census reported that Kutkai Township had a population of 167,149.
-The population density was 142.3 people per km².
+The 2014 Myanmar Census reported that Mogok Township had a population of 167,149.
+The population density was 142.3 people per km2.
 The census reported that the median age was 26.7 years, and 103 males per 100 females.
 There were 35,247 households; the mean household size was 4.5.

+Mogok People's Defence Force

+The Mogok People's Defence Force of the National Unity Government, established after the 2021 Myanmar coup d'état, is based in Mogok Township, and is a participant in the ongoing Operation 1027 against the military government of Myanmar.